Sitefinity/mvc-samples/KendoEvents/ReadMe.md

 ### Using the Calendar view of the Events widget
 1. Clone the [feather-samples](https://github.com/Sitefinity/feather-samples) repository.
 1. Open **KendoEvents** project in Visual Studion.
+1. Check if version of Feather nugets referenced in KendoEvents project is the same as the version that you have in your project.
+It they are different make sure to upgrade the KendoEvents project to your version.
 1. Build the **KendoEvents** project.
 1. Reference the **KendoEvents.dll** from your Sitefinity’s web application.
-1. Copy `KendoEvents/Mvc/Views/Event/List.Scheduler.cshtml` to `~/Mvc/Views/Event/List.Scheduler.cshtml`.
+1. Copy `KendoEvents/Mvc/Views/Event/List.Scheduler.cshtml` to your web site root path `~/Mvc/Views/Event/List.Scheduler.cshtml`.
 1. **Scheduler** is now an available option to choose a view in list settings of any Event widget instance.